zzaid17/humanoid-robot-project/README.md

 `source /workspace/install/local_setup.bash`
 `source /workspace/install/package/share/package/local_setup.bash`

 Step 3 should be repeated for each package, replacing `package` with the package name.
+For steps 2 and 3, replace `workspace` with the ROS 2 workspace name.

 ### Running Nodes